Christophe-Martini/gcd-project/README.md

 ##COURSE PROJECT :

-The purpose of this project is to demonstrate your ability to collect, work with, and clean a data set.
+The purpose of this project is to demonstrate our ability to collect, work with, and clean a data set.
 The goal is to prepare tidy data that can be used for later analysis.

 The project consisted in elaborating a clean dataset from data disptached in